Getting started

 Review the week's scores

-The PERFORM tab shows a full summary once evaluations are complete.
+The Perform tab shows a full summary once evaluations are complete.
+Use it to spot patterns across your squad.

 For club administrators